I’m Joe Keenan, a digital strategist

 I graduated from Rutgers College in 1982, with a degree in Economics and English.
 Early in my career, I completed the Columbia Business School’s “mini-MBA” Executive Management Program.

 I live in the quirky city of Hudson, NY, with my wife, whom I met a Wiley, our Border Collie, and two cats.
-You’ll often find me on the Amtrak heading to/from New York City, on my bike commuting to my co-work collective, Purpose CoWorking, or trail running with views of the Catskills.
+You’ll often find me on the Amtrak heading to/from New York City, on my bike “commuting” to a Warren Street coffee shop, or trail running with views of the Catskills.
 I’m a former competitive distance runner in cross-country, trail running, and road racing.
-I’ve completed two NYC
+I’ve completed two NYC Marathons, and continue to run recreationally.